 Are you tired of the usual restaurant and fast food fare?
 Do you want to try something beyond the ordinary home-cooked meal?
-If you are the adventurous type, maybe you can try some of the world’s most exotic foods: haggis from Scotland, raw cobra heart from Vietnam, balut from the Philippines, puffer fish from Japan, tarantula from Cambodia or monkey brain from China.
-But, why go overseas when you can have something different without leaving the country?
-Why not try rat?
+If you are the adventurous type, maybe you can try some of the world’s most exotic foods: haggis from Scotland, raw cobra heart from Vietnam, balut from the Philippines, pufferfish from Japan, tarantula from Cambodia, or monkey brain from China.
+But why go overseas when you can have something different without leaving the country?
+Why not try a rat?

 Yes, rats.
 Before you go retching into the sink and putting off reading this article, hear us out.
 Yes, rats and other rodents can be used as food.
-In fact, rodents make up a significant part of the wild game consumption of humans from many cultures.
+In fact, rodents make up a significant part of humans’ wild game consumption from many cultures.

-It is not a secret that rats can cause damage, especially to crops, which is why farmers in agricultural areas like Laos, Myanmar, Mozambique, Cameroon, India and the Amazon have taken to killing these pests and cooking them – hitting two birds in one stone.
+It is not a secret that rats can damage crops, especially to crops, which is why farmers in agricultural areas like Laos, Myanmar, Mozambique, Cameroon, India, and the Amazon have taken to killing these pests and cooking them – hitting two birds in one stone.
 While eating rats have not solved the problem with crop loss, the practice of eating them somehow helps compensate for the value of the lost crops.
-Because rodents are not covered by any hunting law, it makes perfect sense to hunt them for food, especially in areas where they can be found in populous quantities.
-Besides this, most rodent species are small enough to be consumed in one sitting, so they do not have to be refrigerated, salted, dried or cured, making them ideal for preparing and eating.
+Because any hunting law does not cover rodents, it makes perfect sense to hunt them for food, especially in areas where they can be found in populous quantities.
+Besides this, most rodent species are small enough to be consumed in one sitting, so they do not have to be refrigerated, salted, dried, or cured, making them ideal for preparing and eating.

 How long has man been eating rodents?

-Today, squirrel, a different species of rodent, is considered one of the most important game animals in the U.S. So when you get right down to it, eating rodents is not really such a weird thing at all.
+Today, squirrel, a different rodent species, is considered one of the most important game animals in the U.S. So when you get right down to it, eating rodents is not really such a weird thing.

 Fancy a bite?

 In 2012, North Carolina artist Laura Ginn Bailey took rat eating to gourmet heights.
 She organized a five-course dinner with rats as the star ingredient, as part of her Tomorrow We will Feast Again art exhibit in Allegra La Viola Gallery in New York.
-A vegetarian before the event, Laura Ginn Bailey butchered, skinned and prepared the rats herself, with the help of Chef Yuri Hart.
-The artist also used the pelt of the rats to make herself a cocktail dress, which she wore to the event.
+A vegetarian before the event, Laura Ginn Bailey butchered, skinned, and prepared the rats herself, with the help of Chef Yuri Hart.
+The artist also used the rats’ pelt to make herself a cocktail dress, which she wore to the event.